History of Kolkata: Establishment of English trade in Bengal (1610–1900)

-Ibrahim Khan allowed them to protect their own factories, but did not allow any fortification explicitly.
-However, in the absence of specific orders the permission to defend their property was taken as a permit to build fortress and construction began immediately overnight with all available manpower.
-The fort was built on the bank of river Hooghly at Sutanuti with mortar brought from Madras, completed in ca 1701 and was called Fort William after King William III of England.
-This was the old Fort William and construction for a new one (the present one) started after Siraj Ud-Daulah attacked Fort William in 1756.
+Ibrahim Khan allowed them to protect their own factories, but did not explicitly permit any fortification.
+However, in the absence of specific orders, the permission to defend their property was taken as a permit to build a fortress, and construction began immediately, overnight, with all available manpower.
+The fort was built on the bank of the river Hooghly at Sutanuti with mortar brought from Madras, completed in ca 1701, and was called Fort William after King William III of England.
+This was the old Fort William, and construction for a new one (the present one) started after Siraj Ud-Daulah attacked Fort William in 1756.

-In 1690, Job Charnok, an agent of the East India Company chose this place for a British trade settlement.
-The site was carefully selected, being protected by the Hooghly River on the west, a creek to the north, and by salt lakes about two and a half miles to the east.
-There were three large villages along the east bank of the river Ganges, named, Sutanuti, Gobindapur and Kalikata.
-These three villages were bought by the British from the local land lords.
-The Mughal emperor granted East India Company freedom of trade in return for a yearly payment of 3,000 rupees.
+In 1690, Job Charnock, an agent of the East India Company, selected this location for a British trading settlement.
+The site was chosen carefully, protected by the Hooghly River to the west, a creek to the north, and by salt lakes approximately two and a half miles to the east.
+There were three large villages along the east bank of the river Ganges, named Sutanuti, Gobindapur, and Kalikata.
+The British bought these three villages from the local landlords.
+The Mughal emperor granted the East India Company freedom of trade in exchange for an annual payment of 3,000 rupees.

 Origins

 Name

 The rent-roll of Akbar, the 16th century Mughal emperor, and the work of a Bengali poet, Bipradas Pipilai, of the late 15th century, both make mention of the area's early name's being Kolikata, from which Kolkata/Calcutta derive.

 There is much discussion about the origin of the city's name.
-The most accepted view is that it comes from the Hindu goddess Kali and the original name was KaliKshetra, "the place of Kali".
+The most accepted view is that it comes from the Hindu goddess Kali and the original name was KaliKshetra, "the place of Kali.